eliath/arena-tools/data/csv2json/README.md

 Run the script with torch7.

+Example:

+    $ th csv2json/init.lua input.csv output/ --map ./mapping.lua

+...will take the rows of `input.csv` and save each as its own JSON file in `output/`, using the function returned from `mapping.lua` to map the row to the desired output format.

+By default, there is no mapping function; the CSV column headers will be used as the JSON keys in the output.

 ### Mapping

 The script offers a `--map` option that allows the user to apply a custom mapping